AGGGHHHH! I hate this last week before Election Day!

 Can you blame them?
-As I’ve written before, Russians are used to very short, rather boring, and distinctly cut and dry elections.
+As I’ve written before, Russians are accustomed to very short, rather boring, and distinctly cut and dry elections.
 The favorite traditionally is too busy to debate, and so, stunningly to Americans, just skips them – something most people on my side of the aisle fervently wish had been the case in the first debate.
 Russian friends were stunned this autumn when I yawned and said I’d got up at 4 am to watch the presidential debate.
 In Russia, you never have to stay up past anyone’s bedtime for any political result.
 A friend of mine who lives here but votes in a battleground state floored his Russian co-workers by paying a whopping $100 to FEDEX his absentee ballot in.
 They thought he was delusional.
 Pay to cast your ballot?
 No no no, they told him, that river flows in the other direction.

 During the last election, HRH, my “Handsome Russian Husband,” was convinced that Barack Obama didn’t stand a chance.
 How could he?
 HRH looked at that election contest through a very Russian lens.
-In his world, an ethnic Russian decorated war hero with a pronounceable name – like Vladimir Ivanov for example — with decades of government service under his belt and all the contacts in Washington one could ever need, is pitted against some whippersnapper Tadzhik regional Duma Deputy with a Chechyan rebel separatist type name.
-In HRH’s world the Tadzhik guy didn’t stand a chance.
+In his world, an ethnic Russian decorated war hero with a pronounceable name – like Vladimir Ivanov for example — with decades of government service under his belt and all the contacts in Washington one could ever need, is pitted against some whippersnapper Tadzhik regional Duma Deputy with a Chechnyan rebel separatist type name.
+In HRH’s world, the Tadzhik guy didn’t stand a chance.
 He was truly flabbergasted when Obama won.
 It was dead satisfying.

 This time around, opinion is more divided.
 The margin for error is larger.
 And, since I’m too far away to bang on doors in Ohio, I’ve taking to banging my drum on Ostozhenka.
 I do what I can to chip away at any creeping Mittmentum.